50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 - Write out the dimensional matrix for this problem.

-groupings that govern this problem.
+- Determine the groupings that govern this problem.

 1. The explicit form of the relationship is

-and in implicit form then
+and in implicit form, then

-2. In this problem we see that there are actually only two base dimensions, length and time
+2. In this problem, there are only two base dimensions, length and time , so the procedure should be more straightforward.

 The units involved are